-We previously mentioned that more expensive European luxury sedans tend to have high monthly lease payments due to their high starting price, spotty reliability, and low residual value.
+We previously mentioned that more expensive European luxury sedans and SUVs tend to have high monthly lease payments due to their high starting price, spotty reliability, and low residual value.

 Meanwhile, Hondas and Toyotas tend to hold their value exceptionally well compared to other mainstream affordable vehicles.
 A Toyota Corolla could have a surprisingly low car payment, thanks to it likely being easy to sell three years down the road.
 Corollas are dependable, comfortable, fuel-efficient, and they remain in high demand.

 Toyota also has excellent build quality and driver safety technology in its cars, making them generally more desirable than the competition.
 For that reason, it is not unheard of for shoppers to find a base Corolla for around $100 or $150 per month.

 Cars do lose value, and some lose quite a bit more than others.
 Your payment is largely based on the lease-end residual price.
 Because of this, a Lexus, an expensive car brand known for its high resale values (and owned by Toyota), could end up costing less to lease than Fiat, a brand with lower sticker prices and reliability scores and, crucially, lower residuals.

 As a percentage, the resale value can be almost twice as much for the Lexus as a Fiat.
 That factors into your payment, and it means you can drive a significantly more luxurious vehicle for less.